-(a) Established: There is hereby established a tree replacement fund which shall be held in a separate identifiable account and administered in accordance with applicable provisions of the General Laws.
-Any payments into the tree replacement fund required by this article shall be deposited in the tree replacement fund and shall be used in accordance with subsection (c) hereof.

-- (b) Payment in lieu of planting replacement tree(s): In lieu of planting a replacement tree as provided in section 21-85, a person who has been granted a tree permit may make a contribution to a tree replacement fund in an amount equal to the cost to replace the tree in accordance with the provisions of section 21-85, which cost shall be determined by the tree warden based on the City's current cost to purchase and install trees, install, maintain trees for the first five years, and includes the environmental impact of the removed trees.
-The Tree Warden will update and publish this cost annually. - (c) Maintenance of tree replacement fund: The tree replacement fund shall be maintained in a separate account in accordance with state law.
+- (a) Established: There is hereby established a tree replacement fund which shall be held in a separate identifiable account and administered in accordance with applicable provisions of the General Laws.
+Any payments into the tree replacement fund required by this article shall be deposited in the tree replacement fund and shall be used in accordance with subsection (c) hereof. - (b) Payment in lieu of planting replacement tree(s): In lieu of planting a replacement tree as provided in section 21-85, a person who has been granted a tree permit may make a contribution to a tree replacement fund in an amount equal to the cost to replace the tree in accordance with the provisions of section 21-85, which cost shall be determined by the tree warden based on the City's current cost to purchase and install trees.
+Install and maintain trees for the first five years.
+The Tree Warden will update this cost annually. - (c) Maintenance of tree replacement fund: The tree replacement fund shall be maintained in a separate account in accordance with state law.
 All sums deposited into such fund shall be used solely for the purpose of buying, planting and maintaining trees in the city.
 (Ord.
 No. V-275, 12-6-99; Rev. Ord.
 2007, § 20-36; Ord.
-No. A-38, 05-05-14)
+No. A-38, 0505-14)